Prepare the cache deployment

 file: ./certs/cache.key.pem

-The MSR cache takes its configuration from a configuration file that you mount into the container.
+You configure the MSR cache using a configuration file that you mount into the container.

-You can edit the following MSR cache configuration file for your environment, entering the relevant external MSR cache, worker node, or external loadbalancer FQDN.
-Once you have configured the cache it fetches image layers from MSR and maintains a local copy for 24 hours.
-If a user requests the image layer after that period, the cache fetches it again from MSR.
+Edit the sample MSR cache configuration file that follows to fit your environment, entering the relevant external MSR cache, worker node, or external loadbalancer FQDN.
+Once configured, the cache fetches image layers from MSR and maintains a local copy for 24 hours.
+If a user requests the image layer after that period, the cache re-fetches it from MSR.

 version: 0.1